aaronlifton/fastcrawl/wiki_trainer/README.md

 The command writes `train.jsonl` and `eval.jsonl` into `artifacts/datasets`.
 Each row keeps the original text plus metadata columns (`source_url`, `chunk_id`, `section_path`) so you can trace model behavior back to specific chunks.

+**Targeting specific facts.** Pass `--include-keyword "cherry hinton"` (repeatable) to only keep samples mentioning particular substrings, or `--require-keyword "cherry hinton hall"` to fail fast if the source corpus does not contain at least one chunk for that topic.
+This makes it easy to guarantee that the training data actually covers questions you care about.

 ## Fine-tuning a model

 Once the dataset exists, call `wiki-trainer train` with your preferred Hugging Face checkpoint.
 The defaults target `distilgpt2`, but you can swap in any causal LM (TinyLlama, Mistral, etc.) so long as it fits on your hardware.